ebranlard/nalulib/README.md

 ## Command line tools
 After performing the pip install, the following tools should be accessible from the command line:

+ - `arf-convert`: convert an airfoil from one format to another (e.g. csv to plot3d or pointwise)
+ - `pyhyp`: perform mesh extrusion of an airfoil
  - `exo-info`: print info about an exodus file
  - `exo-flatten`: flatten a 3D mesh into a 2D mesh (along z, preserves side-sets)
  - `exo-zextrude`: extrude a 2D mesh into a 3D mesh (along z, preserve side-sets)